 Prom excitement is in the air!
 The hair, the clothes, the flowers… so many things to think about as you make arrangements for the big night.
-As you prepare your teen, BN Parents would like to help you guide them around risky situations that involve alcohol.
+As you prepare your teen, BN Parents would like to help you guide them around risky situations that involve alcohol and other drugs.
 As you are checking things off the list, please add the below to keep them safe:

 ___ Get a complete itinerary, including who your teen will be partying with.
-If they do not plan to attend a school sponsored After-Prom party, speak directly with the parent supervising the party they will be attending to ensure no alcohol will be present.
+If they do not plan to attend a school-sponsored After-Prom party, speak directly with the parent supervising the party they will be attending to ensure no alcohol or marijuana will be present.

 ___ Fill out a Prom Night Agreement and talk specifically about how he/she can handle difficult situations such as being offered a ride by an intoxicated driver or being offered alcohol or drugs.
 Be sure to provide parental instruction on how to best deal with problems as they arise and have a backup plan.
 We often suggest having a “code word” of sorts and making plans to pick them up if needed.

 ___ Insist there be no changes made to the itinerary without your prior approval, and make that a firm rule with no exceptions allowed.

 ___ Know who is driving.
 If your teen is riding in a limo, check the company’s policy on allowing alcohol or marijuana in the vehicle.

 ___ Be awake when your prom-goer returns home.